zommiommy/mem_dbg-rs/README.md

 ## Caveats

+* We support most basic types, and tuples of parameterless types up to size ten.

 * Computation of the size of arrays, slices and vectors will be performed by iterating over their elements unless the type is a copy type that does not contain references and it is declared as such using the attribute `#[copy_type]`.
 See [`CopyType`] for more details.